How your rates are spent

 The rates are based on capital values and cover the cost of monitoring these areas to assist in reducing air pollution.

-Flood protection and catchment works
+Flood protection and regional river works

 Flood control work/stopbanks in the Rangitata River.